No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 Now, this was about an attack where the families of the people killed insist that they were fishermen.

-I'm not saying you should blindly believe that.
+I'm not saying you should blindly believe that, but they insisted that.

-And uh there's no more reason to disbelieve or believe them than to believe the government of the United States, which is a long history of lying when they kill people.
+And there's no more reason to disbelieve or believe them than to believe the government of the United States, which has a long history of lying when they kill people.

 Here's what Trump said on September 15th, quote, this morning on my orders, the U.S. military forces conducted a second kinetic strike against positively identified, extraordinarily violent drug trafficking cartels and narco-terrorists in the Southcom area of responsibility.

-The strike occurred while these confirmed narco-terrorists were from Venezuela from Venezuela over in international waters transporting illegal narcotics, a deadly weapon poisoning Americans, headed to the U.S. These extremely violent drug trafficking cartels posed a threat to U.S. national security, foreign policy, and vital U.S. interests.
+The strike occurred while these confirmed narcoterrorists were from Venezuela, from Venezuela, were in international waters transporting illegal narcotics, a deadly weapon poisoning Americans, headed to the U.S. These extremely violent drug trafficking cartels pose a threat to U.S. national security, foreign policy, and vital U.S. interests.

 The strike resulted in three male terrorists killed in action.